 Original Research Articles

-Maximum length for a Regular Article is 7,000 words - not counting the abstract, tables, figure legends, and references.
 Abstracts must not exceed 250 words and should be constructed as a single narrative paragraph with no subheadings or references.
 Submissions are limited to a total of 12 figures and tables, and digital images are required.
 References should be limited to 50.
-The sections of a Regular Article should be in following order: Abstract, Introduction, Methods (must include sufficient information to allow readers to understand the content of article , Results, Discussion, Acknowledgements, Authorship Contributions and Disclosure of Conflicts of Interest, References, Tables, Figure Legends, and Figures.
-Supplemental data - to be published online only - may include additional information regarding methodology, supplemental figures or tables, or primary data sets; it must be submitted with the original manuscript submission so it can be peer reviewed.
+The sections of a Regular Article should be in following order: Abstract, Introduction, Methods (must include sufficient information to allow readers to understand the content of article), Results, Discussion, Acknowledgements, Author Contributions and Disclosure of Conflicts of Interest, References, Tables, Figure Legends, and Figures.
+Supplemental data may include additional information regarding methodology, supplemental figures or tables, or primary data sets; it must be submitted with the original manuscript submission so it can be peer reviewed.
 (See "Supplemental data" below)

 Any involvement of medical writers/researchers, particularly those employed or supported by the pharmaceutical industry, in the writing of an article must be clearly defined and disclosed in the Authorship and/or the Acknowledgements section(s) as appropriate.
 This type of involvement must also be disclosed to the Editor-in-Chief in the Cover Letter.
 For more information, see Conflict of Interest Disclosure below and the Authorship information.

 Short manuscripts definitively documenting experimental results, informative clinical observations, a novel technique (a substantially advance of an existing technique), or a new resource will be considered for publication in this category.
 Single-case reports or case series can almost never be accommodated, unless they elucidate very novel and important disease biology or approaches to therapy.
 Brief Reports are not intended to allow publication of incomplete or preliminary findings.
 The review process is equally rigorous as for Regular Articles and the acceptance rate is lower.
-Brief Reports may not exceed 3,000 words of text not counting abstract, figure legends, and references; abstracts must not exceed 250 words and should be a single paragraph with no subheadings.
+Abstracts must not exceed 250 words and should be a single paragraph with no subheadings.
 Only 2 figures/tables and 25 references may be included.
-The sections of a Brief Report should be ordered as follows: Abstract, Introduction, Methods (sufficiently informative to allow reproduction of the data), followed by a combined Results and Discussion section, Acknowledgements, Authorship Contributions and Disclosure of Conflicts of Interest, References, Tables, Figure Legends, and Figures.
+The sections of a Brief Report should be ordered as follows: Abstract, Introduction, Methods (sufficiently informative to allow reproduction of the data), followed by a combined Results and Discussion section, Acknowledgements, Author Contributions and Disclosure of Conflicts of Interest, References, Tables, Figure Legends, and Figures.

 Other Article Types